The Most Gin-Interesting Day of the Year!

 Serving suggestion: Make the perfect G&T with Tipperary Boutique Distillery Gin, a tall glass of ice, premium tonic water, and a curl of orange peel or a slice of grapefruit.

 Crafted by the wild Atlantic Sea, An Dulaman is a unique gin that captures the coast of Donegal.
 The Santa Ana edition is aged in Rioja barrels and bottled at traditional Armada (Navy) Strength of 57% to commemorate the loss of the Duquesa Santa Anna off Loughros Mor in 1588.

 Serving suggestion: Enjoyed neat or over ice as a beautifully complex sipping gin.
 Pair with a premium tonic for an upgraded G&T, or with a simple dash of soda water over ice to relish the gin without any added flavours.
 A simple Martini is the perfect vehicle to showcase the strength and subtle notes of Santa Ana.

 ABV: 57% | €55.00

-Joining the herd at Ballyvolane House in Co.
-Cork, is the Bertha's Revenge Navy Strength Gin.
+Joining the herd at Ballyvolane House, is the Bertha's Revenge Navy Strength Gin.
 A high ABV gin that is bottled at 57.1% (please note that this percent may vary slightly during batches) whereby the botanicals have been arranged to pronounce spicier notes.